Garden & Plant Groups, Clubs & Organizations – In-Person or Virtual, Zoom Presentations

 The Cape Cod Hydrangea Festival: Growing Something Good

 The Cape Cod Hydrangea Festival is a ten day period when Cape gardens are open to the public for the benefit of local non-profits.
 Although it is organized under the umbrella of our signature flower, the blue hydrangea, it is our seaside gardens and landscapes that are being celebrated.
 This talk is about how everyone in the community benefits from garden tourism.
 From businesses and residents, to the non-profits and horticulture itself, such regional celebrations feed us all.

 Let’s celebrate creativity in the garden!
-This Zoom program will inspire you with indoor and outdoor projects that will get your creative juices flowing.
+This colorfully illustrated program will inspire you with indoor and outdoor projects that will get your imaginative juices flowing.
 See what you can create with objects you might already have in your garage or closets.
 Learn how to plant a large trough, tree stump or other unusual containers.
 Find out how to make a wreath of hydrangea flowers.
 Discover fun plant supports and uses for older clay flower pots.
-Learn how to repair a favorite container that has broken.
-Ideas shown include indoor and outdoor projects.
+Build a twig trellis, plant an old tree stump, or have fun with container displays.

 What’s For Dinner?

 You’ve planted a vegetable garden, or have decided to do so next spring.
 This talk shows some wonderful varieties to grow, and presents ways to easily preserve and prepare your bounty.
 Learn which vegetables provide the largest harvests, discover how edible flowers can be used to enliven meals, and hear how to use all of those zucchini.
 From traditional dishes with a home-garden twist, to more exotic recipes that take you away from the same-old-same-old, this presentation is for people who love good food.